dennybritz/bella/README.md

 ### Architecture

+A few key points:

-Bella never modifies the original data.
-It only adds metadata such as tags and labels.
+- Bella never modifies the original data.
+It only adds metadata such as tags and labels to the data.
+- Bella used [RethinkDB](http://rethinkdb.com/) for data storage.
+- All data is scoped by project.

 #### Projects

 Each bella project corresponds to a folder that contains a `.bellarc` file (or `bellarc.js` file).
-Projects are uniquely identified by their name.
+Projects are uniquely identified by their name, and each project lives in their own database.

 #### Storage Layer

-- All data is stored in a [RethinkDB](http://rethinkdb.com/) database.
-Each record has column names as specified in the input definition, plus additional `_label`, `_tags`, `_prediction`,=, `_createdAt` and `_updatedAt` columns.
+- All data is stored in a [RethinkDB](http://rethinkdb.com/) database in a `records` table.
+Each record's field names are specified in the input definition and bella adds internal `_label`, `_tags`, `_prediction`, `_createdAt` and `_updatedAt` fields.
 - The `events` table keeps track of all actions performed on the record, e.g. changes in labels.
-- The `comments` table stores comments for all items.
+- The `comments` table stores comments on all items.

+Bella also has an metadata database called `bella` where it stores the project information.

 ### Configuration Reference